 Barbara Silver 2016

 In 2008 Barbara was new to Portland and she became an ARCS member extraordinaire in no time.
 She’s served our chapter on the board as VP Fund Development, VP Scholar Relations, and as a member of the Governance committee.
 Barbara and her husband, Phil, have personally funded four scholars, and they were second among our members to establish two endowed ARCS scholar awards.
-Together they have been wonderful ambassadors for ARCS in the community, speaking publically about ARCS and hosting numerous events.
+Together they have been wonderful ambassadors for ARCS in the community, speaking publicly about ARCS and hosting numerous events.
 Raised in Chillicothe, Missouri, Barbara was the daughter of a physician.
 Following graduation from the University of Missouri, she became an elementary school teacher, married, and started her family.
 After moving many times as Phil built his career, they settled in New Canaan, Connecticut, where they raised their two boys.
 Both sons moved to the Northwest upon finishing their educations, and although it was early for retirement, Barbara and Phil moved to Portland to be closer to their children and grandchildren.
 Her beloved father’s profession was the basis for her love of science and Barbara speaks eloquently about the importance of supporting science education.
 She is a long time member of PEO, is active in her church, participates in the OHSU Circle of Giving, serves on the Marquam Hill Steering Committee, and is trustee of the OHSU Foundation.

 Jean Josephson 2015